arpitbbhayani/articles/blogs/abc.md

 ![YCbCr transformation](https://user-images.githubusercontent.com/4745789/72549559-f1ca6d00-38b6-11ea-9760-bd1f35dbf455.png)

-The second stage of compression is lossless.

-For JPEG, the Discrete Cosine Transform (DCT) is used, but similar transforms are for example the Discrete Fourier Transform (DFT).

-the strength of higher frequencies can be diminished, without changing the appearance of the image.
+The second stage of compression is lossless where processes the image in blocks of 8 x 8 and performs [Discrete Cosine Transform (DCT)](https://en.wikipedia.org/wiki/Discrete_cosine_transform) on each, then quantized 64 values into 1 and eliminates small differences.
+To dive more into DCT on JPEG I would recommend you to watch this [Computerphile video](https://www.youtube.com/watch?v=Q2aEzeMDHMA).

 ### JPEG Steganography
 Originally it was thought that steganography would not be possible to use with JPEG images.